kuchiyamaxpe/G4cherenkov/README.md

 # G4cherenkov

 # How to build
-mkdir path/to/builddirectory \n
+mkdir path/to/builddirectory

-cd path/to/builddirectory \n
+cd path/to/builddirectory

-cmake path/to/G4Cherenkov \n
+cmake path/to/G4Cherenkov

 make

 # How to run